autotelic/terraform-api-gateway-lambda/examples/README.md

-# What services does this set up?
+# What AWS services does this set up?

 - Lambda
 - API Gateway